 - Available credit – 3%

-Again, payment history is the largest factor impacting your score.
-Paying on time is a powerful way to take your credit score higher, no matter which scoring model is being used.
+Just like the FICO scoring model, the largest factor impacting your VantageScore credit score is your payment history.
+Paying on time is a powerful way to increase your credit score, no matter which scoring model you’re looking at.
 MoneyLion gives you the ability to track and monitor your credit score in the app.

 Differences between FICO and VantageScore